nfarrasd/Automated-COVID-19-Monitoring/README.md

 3. Upload the final data to Local MySQL DB
 4. Connect Tableau with Local MySQL DB
 5. Visualize the data for end-users by Tableau
+6. Automate the whole process using Windows Task Scheduler :D

 **NOTE**:
 1. In this project, I use on-site database in order to minimize the cost as Cloud Databases are mostly paid.